sebaraj/BetterSquared/README.md

 ## Deploying:

 Note: I have intentionally left all env variables (in configmaps/secrets) visible and the files unencrypted for straight-forward deployment.
-This is NOT a suitable solution for deployment.
+This is NOT a suitable solution for a production environment.
 If you would like to customize/change them, please see the respective yaml files.

 ### PostgreSQL
 - Install PostgreSQL